ua-datalab/QNLP/Project-Plan.md

 # References and links:
 * [Google sheet](https://docs.google.com/spreadsheets/d/1NBINiUsAdrqoO50y_CX_BGGgXcP9Zt6i5nYKvuB70Tg/edit?usp=sharing) listing the latest status of all experiments at any given point of time
 * live or dead status of all experiments as of :dec 10th 2024
+	*  sst2_classical_1: (alive)
-	*  sst2_classical_1: runs well end to end+ has pytest.
+ 		- runs well end to end+ has pytest.
 Latest version can be found in branch titled: run_sst1_classical1
+	* sst2_classical2: (dead)
-	* sst2_classical2: i.e with bob cat parser, is hitting `both inputs must be same dtype` error again. end of road for now.Latest version can be found in branch titled: run_sst_classical2
+ 		- i.e with bob cat parser, is hitting `both inputs must be same dtype` error again. end of road for now.Latest version can be found in branch titled: run_sst_classical2
+	* sst2_quantum1:(dead)
-	* sst2_quantum1: stuck on time out/ first .fit doesnt respond after a long time.
+   		- stuck on time out/ first .fit doesnt respond after a long time.
 Tried adding a pytest, but not able to cleanly capture a time out.
+	* sst2_quantum2: (dead)
-	* sst2_quantum2: same stuck on time out/ first .fit doesnt respond after a long time.
+ 		- same stuck on time out/ first .fit doesnt respond after a long time.
 Tried adding a pytest, but not able to cleanly capture a time out.

 	* spanish_classical_1:
 	* spanish_classical2:
 	* spanish_quantum1:
 	* spanish_quantum2:

+	* uspantek_classical_1: (alive)
-	* uspantek_classical_1:  works+ have added a pytest
+   		- works+ have added a pytest
+	* uspantek_classical2: (alive)
-	* uspantek_classical2: works+ have added a pytest
+		- works+ have added a pytest
+	* uspantek_quantum1: (dead)
-	* uspantek_quantum1: error (KeyError: ResultHandle('d06e4535-1edc-4190-b0e3-838b257d7612', 1, 10, 'null'))+added pytestx2
+ 		- error (KeyError: ResultHandle('d06e4535-1edc-4190-b0e3-838b257d7612', 1, 10, 'null'))+added pytestx2
-	* uspantek_quantum2:
+	* uspantek_quantum2: (dead)
+		- error (Attributeerror:    raise AttributeError(f"'{type(self).__name__}' object has no attribute '{name}'")AttributeError: 'PennyLaneModel' object has no attribute '_clear_predictions))+added pytestx2

- * latest command line command to run the code of any branch will be found in its respective readme.md
+ * latest command line command to run the code of any branch will be found next to its respective test case
  * always run pytest before merging a branch or even git push

 * Link to github started by Robert Henderson: